Skip to content

 About Drizzle Next

-This page covers the rationale behind Drizzle Next, and why it was built.
+This page covers the rationale behind Drizzle Next and explains why it was created.

 Philosophy